-2013 - Introduction to Recreation and Leisure - 3 credit hours fundamentals and concepts as related to such factors as history and objectives, sociological and economic aspects, as well as motivation and barriers to participation.
+2013 - Introduction to Recreation and Leisure - 3 credit hours

+Introduction to the professional fields in recreation and leisure by presenting the basic principles, fundamentals and concepts as related to such factors as history and objectives, sociological and economic aspects, as well as motivation and barriers to participation.
 Co-requisite: RTSM 2053.